-What is Emotional Non-Judgement (Acceptance)?
+What is Non-Judgement?

-Why is it important to have this skill?
+Why is it important to have THIS SKILL?

 The ability to accept your emotions and not make negative judgments about yourself or your feelings prevents a lot of excess negative emotions from emerging.
 Everyone has a right to his or her feelings.
 Feelings do not give us the right to lash out at others, but we are allowed and should not feel bad about having emotions.
 Emotions serve important functions and arise naturally.
 Judging them just waists vital energy.